sbvegan/attestation-station-interface/planning.md

 The interface will provide helpful user feedback on `AttestationStation` contract interactions.
 This will include, but not limited to:

 - [x] Input validation for addresses
-- [ ] Input validation for key
+- [x] Input validation for key
-- [ ] Input validation for value
+- [x] Input validation for value
 - [x] Transaction broadcasted, etherscan link
 - [x] Transaction confirmed, etherscan link
-- [ ] Key tooltip with more information
+- [x] Key tooltip with more information
-- [ ] Value tooltip with more information
+- [x] Value tooltip with more information

-### Key toggle

-The interface will provide a toggle for the key field, this will allow users to input:

-- plain text
-- hash value

-_Note: the key field is a bytes32 variable, so the convention is to hash the key with the keccak function to get a bytes32 hash that the smart contract accepts._

 ## Future Phase Items